akrzeminska/site-flow/README.md

 # Site Flow

 ## Overview
-Welcome to SiteFlow, a comprehensive Angular 16 application designed for for educational purposes in construction management.
+Welcome to SiteFlow, a comprehensive Angular 16 application designed for educational purposes in construction management.
 This multi-module application includes features for:
 * Constructions
 * Contacts
-* Cost-estimates
+* Costs-estimates
 * Tasks

 Each feature operates within its dedicated module, offering a modular and organized structure.